Memories of Lemonfield

 He never threw away a newspaper

 Mr. John was, at this time, about eighty years of age, and occupied just two rooms.
 The old dining room and the bedroom above it, approached by the back stairs.
 The rest of the house had been unused for years.
 He never threw away a newspaper and one wall of the dining room was stacked with them from floor to ceiling, dating back to the 1880s. to pass the evenings when on his own, he would pull out a paper at random, read it, then replace it.
 On arrival he would hand me a paper bag containing arrowroot biscuits and a Fry’s chocolate cream bar with which to occupy myself, while he chatted with my father.
 After a long day in the fresh air on The Corrib, I usually fell asleep.

 Mr. John died in 1931 and the property was inherited by his brother George.
 Uncle George was also old and in poor health, with an invalid wife and no family.
 There was no question of his being able to move to Lemonfield.
 After Mr. John’s funeral the house was temporarily closed.
 My father was at sea when the accumulations of over half a century were cleared.
 All the newspapers were burnt and with them, many old papers and documents, which if they had been properly looked after, might have proved to be of great interest.

 The Land Commission

-One small item, however still remains on view.
-Fr McCullagh Later Canon and P.P. of Oughterard was at the time senior curate under Archdeacon Conroy, At the sale he bought a small side table because it’s Connemara Marble top matched the alter in the Parish Church.
-It stood in the Church serving as a Cruct table – a worthy end.
+One small item, however, still remains on view.
+Fr McCullagh Later Canon and P.P. of Oughterard was at the time senior curate under Archdeacon Conroy, At the sale he bought a small side table because it’s Connemara Marble top matched the altar in the Parish Church.
+It stood in the Church serving as a Crust table – a worthy end.